famik/ormkv/README.md

 @KvClass(
-    name = "UserRegistry", // default name is className with suffix 'Registry', such as UserModelRegistry handler = "KvHandler.getDefault()",  // default handler is use ServiceLoader to found superclass = true // as superclass, default value will use constructor argument ) open class UserModel(
+    name = "UserRegistry", // default name is className with suffix 'Registry', such as UserModelRegistry handler = "KvHandler.getDefault()",  // default handler is use ServiceLoader to found superclass = true // as superclass, use constructor arguments as default value ) open class UserModel(
     // KvField defaultValue is ignored for superclass specified